 Tired of looking older than you feel?
 Find out how to turn back the clock a decade or more with a signature Eyelid Surgery by Dr. Kassir.

 Eyelid surgery or "blepharoplasty" corrects the signs of aging in both the upper and lower eyelids.
-Thousands of men and women in NJ and NYC undergo this procedure every year to remove puffiness and "bags" under the eyes as well as excess skin, which may even impair vision.
+Thousands of men and women in NJ undergo this procedure every year to reduce puffiness and "bags" under the eyes as well as excess skin, which may even impair vision.
 Upper and lower eyelid surgery is done under sedation or local anesthesia and produces a refreshed and rejuvenated appearance.